Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/getting_started.rst

 .. code-block:: bash

   # source your devel/setup.bash
-  roscd rosmobile_core/rosjava_tutorial_pubsub
+  roscd rosmobile_core/rosmobile_tutorial_pubsub
   ../gradlew installDist
   roscore &
-  ./build/install/rosjava_tutorial_services/bin/rosjava_tutorial_services com.github.rosjava_tutorial_services.Server &
+  ./build/install/rosmobile_tutorial_services/bin/rosmobile_tutorial_services com.github.rosmobile_tutorial_services.Server &
-  ./build/install/rosjava_tutorial_services/bin/rosjava_tutorial_services com.github.rosjava_tutorial_services.Client
+  ./build/install/rosmobile_tutorial_services/bin/rosmobile_tutorial_services com.github.rosmobile_tutorial_services.Client

 At this point, you should see the log message "2 + 2 = 4" appear in your terminal.
 You can also access the service using the :roswiki:`rosservice`